salesforcecli/plugin-packaging/messages/bundle_list.md

 # examples

-List all package bundles in the specified Dev Hub org; uses the Dev Hub org with the username devhub@example.com:
+List all package bundles in the Dev Hub org with the username `devhub@example.com`:

-sf package bundle list --target-dev-hub <dev_hub_alias>
+`sf package bundle list --target-dev-hub devhub@example.com`

 # namespace